MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-245-Adjustment-Status-That-Person-Admitted-Permanent-Residence/section-245.18.md

 (2) The local Service office shall schedule the alien for an adjustment interview with a Service officer, unless the Service waives the interview as provided in § 245.6.
 The local Service office shall also notify the alien if supplemental documentation should either be mailed to the office, or brought to the adjustment interview.

 (k) *Are alien physicians allowed to travel outside the United States during the mandatory 3 or 5-year service period?* An alien physician who has been granted a national interest waiver under § 204.12 of this chapter and has a pending application for adjustment of status may travel outside of the United States during the required 3 or 5-year service period by obtaining advanced parole prior to traveling.
-Such physicians may apply for advance parole on the form designated by USCIS with the fee prescribed in 8 CFR 103.7(b)(1) and in accordance with the form instructions.
+Such physicians may apply for advance parole on the form designated by USCIS with the fee prescribed in 8 CFR 106.2 and in accordance with the form instructions.

 (l) *What if the Service denies the adjustment application?* If the Service denies the adjustment application, the alien physician may renew the application in removal proceedings.

 [65 FR 53895, Sept.
 6, 2000; 65 FR 57861, Sept.
 26, 2000; 65 FR 57944, Sept.
 27, 2000; 67 FR 49563, July 31, 2002; 72 FR 19107, Apr.
 17, 2007; 76 FR 53793, Aug.
 29, 2011; 81 FR 82490, Nov.
-18, 2016]
+18, 2016; 85 FR 46927, Aug.
+3, 2020]